 Pillar 1: Education and Talent Supply:

 Ensure HIRE Standards and Aligned Assessments: North Carolina has raised the bar to ensure implementation of college- and career-ready standards in our schools.
 The NC Chamber is committed to these HIRE Standards – the standards we need to ensure our economy grows, our communities thrive and our students succeed in real, local jobs.
 Recognizing the critical role of assessments, the NC Chamber strongly supports fully aligning our summative assessments with the state’s rigorous education standards.

 Maintain Advances in Entry-Level Teacher Pay: The NC Chamber supports strategies to recruit and retain excellent teachers, to require high professional standards with performance-based expectations and to prepare all graduates with a strong foundation.
 This includes maintaining the advances made in entry-level teacher pay in 2014.

-Read more about the North Carolina Chamber’s 2014 JOBS Agenda here.
+Read more about the North Carolina Chamber’s 2015 JOBS Agenda.

 Gary J. Salamido